-The faculty and staff of the ETSU Department of Surgery are committed to providing our residents with high quality training in general surgery.
-By providing broad-based training in general surgery, our residents start with a strong foundation from which they can seek a variety of surgical careers.
-100% of our graduating residents meet the American Board of Surgery surgical case experience requirements in all the defined categories.
-In addition to providing an extensive and diverse clinical training experience, ETSU Surgery not only provides a didactic curriculum based on the Surgical Council On Resident Education (SCORE) but also a wide variety of opportunities for research and scholarly activity.
-Residents have the option to perform funded basic science research in the study of inflammation, sepsis, mechanisms of myocardial injury, reperfusion, and regeneration.
-The ETSU Department of Surgery has six full-time research faculty members with multiple post-doctoral fellows in six laboratories with $8.7 million of research funding ($5 million of NIH funding).
+The ETSU Department of Surgery is committed to providing our residents with the highest quality training in general surgery.
+Our surgical residents finish with a strong foundation and are well prepared to launch a variety of surgical careers.
+All of our graduating residents meet the American Board of Surgery surgical case experience requirements in the defined categories.
+ETSU Surgery training provides a rich and diverse clinical training experience.
+The didactic curriculum is based on the Surgical Council on Resident Education (SCORE).
+There are additional opportunities for research and scholarly activity.
+The ETSU Department of Surgery has six full-time research faculty members with multiple post-doctoral fellows in six laboratories with $8.7 million of research funding, including $5 million of NIH funding.